kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/2141-instance-specific-componentconfig/README.md

 3. highly unlikely to be instance-specific (e.g. cloud provider, node lease duration)

-Today, the "sharable" configuration Kinds may contain (2) or (3); in Kubelet we have been careful to keep (1) out of the configuration schema (as mentioned above).

-This KEP proposes that components use a separate, instance-specific Kind, to clearly identify and separate parameters that are instance-specific from parameters that are sharable.
-It also proposes that components have a way to define the same field in both instance-specific and sharable Kinds, and define a merge such that the instance-specific field overrides the sharable field.
-This gives us some flexibility if we miscategorize fields, or discover an instance-specific use-case for a sharable field.
+This KEP proposes that components have a way to define the same field in both instance-specific and shareable configuration files, defining a generic merge approach such that the instance-specific field overrides and takes precedence over the shareable field.

-### Separate Kind for instance-specific config
+### Reuse component config Kind for instance-specific config

-First, add a new instance-specific ComponentConfig Kind in each component's config API.
-This gives us a clear structure to separate instance-specific and sharable fields.
-This KEP proposes a new flag, `--instance-config`, for this new Kind.
+This KEP proposes a new flag, `--instance-config`, to specify the instance-specific configuration file, the instance-specific configuration has the same Kind as the sharable one.

 ComponentConfig files containing only sharable parameters can continue to be shared via a single ConfigMap.
 Files containing only instance-specific parameters can be provided to components via other means, such as the node startup scripts or an init container that inserts values from the Pod's Downward API.

-### Case-by-case merge if fields are miscategorized

-Second, allow instance-specific configs to override shared config when the same field is specified in both.

-Additional implementation details are included in the Design Details section.

 ### Kube-proxy Example